JuliaLang/www.julialang.org/manual/metaprogramming/index.md

     julia> s2
     #1010

-The `gensym` function can be used define the `@time` macro correctly, avoiding potential variable name clashes:
+The `gensym` function can be used to define the `@time` macro correctly, avoiding potential variable name clashes:

     macro time(ex)
       t0, val, t1 = gensym(3)